-This is no doubt the most frustrating problem to have, oftentimes on arrival after wires/connections shake loose in transit.
+No power to the motor or throttle non-responsive and PAS not working?
+Upon arrival after assembly, wires/connections may shake loose.
 Don’t worry, we will resolve this together with some troubleshooting.

-If you can access a 2nd 48V ebike you can sometimes expedite the resolution:
+If you can access another 48V ebike to troubleshoot with, you can expedite the resolution:

 - Do you own 2 ebikes?